 To recap the issues and most important information surrounding GVWR:

 - Additional regulations apply for vans over 10,000 lb.

 - Inspections, driver requirements, record keeping, and more.

 - Monetary fines may be imposed.

-With these important issues in mind, it makes sense to reduce the weight of vehicles by incorporating the lightest components possible.
+With these important issues in mind, it makes sense to reduce the weight of vans by purchasing low-weight vehicles and incorporating the lightest components possible.

-An example of how you can reduce vehicle weight on Service Vans is with the use of VMAC UNDERHOOD air compressors.
-Traditional air compressors mounted in the cargo area can weigh as much as 375 lbs.
-The VMAC UNDERHOOD 30 CFM rotary screw air compressor weighs only 85 lbs.
-VMAC reduces vehicle GVW by up to 290 lbs.
+Service vans that require compressed air for pneumatic tools can reduce weight by using UNDERHOOD™ air compressors.
+Traditional air compressors mounted in the cargo area can weigh as much as 375 lb., while the UNDERHOOD™ rotary screw air compressor weighs only 85 lbs.
+This system increases the available payload by up to 290 lbs.

-VMAC is the only air compressor specifically engineered for commercial vans, with 30 CFM rotary screw compressor systems available for the most popular commercial van models.
-For further benefits of weight savings in vans, check out VMAC’s previous article “Air power: Just why does air matter to commercial van operators”.
+UNDERHOOD™ is the only air compressor specifically engineered for commercial vans.
+These 40 CFM rotary screw compressor systems by VMAC are available for the most popular commercial van models.

 - How The Right Commercial Van Protects Your Profits